 Refinancing allows borrowers to negotiate for a lower interest rate which can save them money in the long term.
 When a refinance occurs, borrowers close their current financing and switch to a new car loan that has an accompanying new interest rate.
-Those new terms are often beneficial to borrowers.
+Those new loan terms are often beneficial to borrowers.

 Due to the inheritance of new terms, refinancing an auto loan can save a massive amount of money in due time.

 When looking to lower their interest rates, prospective borrowers should broaden their search beyond their current lender by seeking out banks, loan companies, and credit unions that may offer competitive refinancing opportunities.
 Borrowers should compare car loan rates between the various companies and lenders they contact.

 Prospective applicants should also seek to refinance their auto loan if their credit score improves since an improved credit score shows lenders that a borrower is a good investment.
 Better investments earn better car loan rates.

 For those who don’t wish to refinance, they can still try to plead with their current lender.
 A borrower’s original lender set their car loan rate and, consequently, can adjust it after-the-fact (if willing, of course).
 Lenders typically have requirements that must be met in order to reduce an already-assigned interest rate.
 Some of those requirements might include proving unexpected financial hardship and providing notice of competing lenders’ interest rate offers.